MA in Counseling, specialization in Clinical Mental Health Counseling

 I am currently a full time student and do not work outside of my roles on campus.
 Because I am a Dean Merit Scholarship Fellow I received a relatively large scholarship which enabled me to be financially comfortable not working while I progress through the program.
 Additionally, my scholarship requires me to fulfill the role of graduate assistant to a faculty member, wherein I complete research tasks over the course of the semester and a set number of hours must be fulfilled.
 Additionally, I utilize my time effectively by serving as a mentor to first year Counseling students and participating in research opportunities and conferences throughout the school year.

-Tell us about any practicum you have done through SOLES.
+Tell us about any internships, graduate assistantships, student teaching, practicum or fieldwork you have done through SOLES.